CR Singularities and Generalizations of Moser's Theorem I: Introduction and Main Results

-This note is motivated by the local equivalence problem in complex analysis and Theorem\cite{Mos} of Moser.
-Two real-analytic submanifolds may be only formally biholomorphically equivalent as it has been proven by Moser-Webster\cite{MW} and Gong\cite{G2} in the CR Singular situation\cite{Bi},\cite{V11}, and respectively by Kossovskiy-Shafikov\cite{RI} in the CR situation\cite{BREbook}.
-Moser\cite{Mos} considered the local equivalence problem for the real-analytic surface in $\mathbb{C}^{2}$ defined near $p=0$ as follows
+Two Real-Analytic Submanifolds in Complex Spaces, may be only formally (holomorphically) equivalent like it has been shown by Moser-Webster\cite{MW} and Gong\cite{G2} in the C.-R. Singular Situation\cite{Bi}, and respectively by Kossovskiy-Shafikov\cite{RI} in the C.-R. Situation\cite{BREbook}.
+Such aspect motivates the local Equivalence Problem \cite{ko2},\cite{ko3} in Complex Analysis, which asks when two Real-Analytic formally equivalent Submanifolds are actually holomorphically equivalent in Complex Spaces.